Dipeshtwis/curriculum-html-css/portfolio/m6_scroll_event.md

 ## Additional requirements

-*These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
+*These are all optional, but if you're interested in exploring this topic further, feel free to implement them.
 Any exploration here should be done outside program time.*

+*If you decide to implement these requirements you should do it in a separate pull request.
+As always, remember to clearly document your decision in GitHub comments.*

 - In desktop, when the user scrolls you need to check if the user scrolled to a new section.
 If so, you should highlight the name of the section in the menu manipulating the DOM (using CSS classes).
   <p align="center">